bu-528-sp19/DevSecOps-Secure-Cloud-Enclaves/README.md

       * Services on the VM
       * Object Level Logging
 4. __Sprint 4: March 28 - April 11__
+  * Enable validation of log files
-  * Finish Logging
+  * Scripting Configurations
     * Script Logging Configuration and Deployment on a VM
-    * Enable validation of log files
-  * Accounts and Credentials
+  * Key Management and Encryption
-    * 60-Day password rotation
-    * Enforcing password specifications
+    * Encrypting object at rest
+    * Managing keys using Barbican

 5. __Sprint 5: April 11 - April 25__
+ * Finish Key Management and Encryption
+ * Finish Scripting and Deploying on the VM
+ * Documentation of Project
+6. __Final Demo Sprint: April 25 - May 7__
   * Testing of services
     * Validation using tenable
- * Documentation of Project
-6. __Final Demo Sprint: April 25 - May 7__
   * Finished product
   * Stretch goals (time permitting)
-    * Key Management and Encryption
     * Java workflows

   ## Our mentors